danlentz/printv/README.md

     ;;;   (SETF *Y* (/ 1 *Y*)) => 0.70710677

-One might make use of other simple self-evaluating forms, such as numbers and ordinary keywords (more on these later) to further annotate the output:
+One might make use of other simple self-evaluating forms, such as numbers and 'ordinary' keywords (more on these later) to further annotate the output:

     (:printv :FINAL-ANSWER  "" 0.70710677)